 Early HistoryThe channel's origins date back to 1981, when the Tulsa, Oklahoma-based United Video Satellite Group (distributors of the WGN-TV satellite feed) began offering what was simply called the "Electronic Programming Guide" to cable companies.
-It was a simple thing: a computer (an Atari 130XE with EPROM chips in some cases, an Amiga 1000 running off a diskette in others) located at the cable headend/office would be fed listings information from a central mainframe at the UVSG offices in Tulsa via a C-band satellite feed.
+It was a simple setup: a computer (an Atari 130XE with EPROM chips in some cases, an Amiga 1000 running off a diskette in others) located at the cable headend/office would be fed listings information from a central mainframe at the UVSG offices in Tulsa via a C-band satellite feed.
 The computer would disseminate the info and display it as pertaining to the local cable lineup.
 Text ads (programmed in locally) would occasionally appear, and most often a local radio station would play underneath.
 In 1988, UVSG decided to start using Amiga 2000s exclusively and launched a national service dubbed the Prevue Guide.
 Now, the listings took up the bottom half of the screen, with the top displaying promos for shows on other networks, pay-per-view films, services offered by the cable company, and Prevue-produced segments such as "Prevue Tonight".
 1991 saw the launch of Sneak Prevue, which focused exclusively on PPV movies and events, utilizing the same general setup as Prevue (C-band feed and an Amiga), only with the addition of LaserDiscs to play movie trailers from.

-1993 saw another technical/graphical upgrade and a rebrand to the Prevue Channel.
+1993 saw another graphical upgrade and a rebrand to the Prevue Channel.
 As the decade wore on, however, the Amiga-based infrastructure was in dire need of replacement (Amigas were crash-prone, frequently leaving viewers with a "Guru Meditation" error on the screen; after Commodore went bust in 1994, Prevue had to start salvaging from second-hand models to keep the current ones running).
 Meanwhile, UVSG was bought out by Gemstar International, inventors of VCR Plus and owners of TV Guide magazine, in 1998.
 This resulted in a rebrand to TV Guide Channel in 1999; shortly afterwards, the Amigas were phased out in favor of custom built Windows NT units.

 Around this time, Network Decay kicked in, partially because of cable and satellite companies were deploying their own interactive guide services on their set-top boxes (ironically, with much of them having involvement from UVSG/TV Guide), rendering the TV Guide Channel (later renamed the TV Guide Network) redundant.
 As a result, over the 2000s the network came to focus on celebrity gossip, red-carpet events and reruns.
 (Sneak Prevue ceased operations in 2002, thanks to the decline of the PPV market in favor of video on demand, as well as the PPV market being dominated by one company, iNDemand.)